 - 1. Our evaluation process is flexible.
 It can handle missing data points or outliers, so long as you explain them. - 2.
 People will be understanding, if you explain what is going on.
 Everyone understands that nothing about teaching, learning, time-management, or life in general is "business as usual."
 New faculty are in the same boat. - 3.
-Collect all the evidence you can about your performance, whether or not it is ultimately used in your portfolio (there is some talk about waiving/changing the requirements for evaluation, a union issue that may change mid-semester depending on what Covid-19 does) - a.
+Collect all the evidence you can about your performance, whether or not it is ultimately used in your portfolio. - a.
 Have colleagues and your chair observe your classes and write up their observations. - b.
 Encourage students to complete the SRIS student evaluations at the end of the term. - c.
 Take a "straw poll" mid semester with your students.
 Try to address their concerns or at least listen. - d.
 Keep a teaching journal about how things are going, how students responded or did on assessments, attendance, office hours use, and be reflective how could you change the situation for the better?
 Write down what you did and how it worked. - 4.
 It is completely acceptable (almost to be expected) that your first semester/year performance is more of a struggle and you improve over time.
 Have reasonable expectations of yourself. - 5.
 At the first sign of problems talk to someone.
 Make sure that people know what is going on, they may be able to help you or if not, they can validate your claim that you had a problem.